ngi-nix/PDKMaster/README.md

     - Jupyter notebook capability: jupyter notebook, Jupyter lab, Visual Studio Code, ...
       jupyter lab has nicer environment of class jupyter notebook
     - ipywidgets integration, likely node.js also needed for ipywidgets integration in jupyter lab.

+# Copyright and licensing

+git is used to track copyright of the code in this project.
+Code in this repository is multi-licensed, see [LICENSE.md](LICENSE.md) for details.